quic/autopen/README.md

 ### Installing on bootable Linux

-To run Autopen, having Python 3 and pip3 installed, the following dependencies must be installed.
+To run Autopen, having Python 3 and pip3 installed, the repository needs to be added and the following dependencies must be installed.

+sudo add-apt-repository ppa:kivy-team/kivy

 pip3 install python3-kivy